 - Promotion of healthy work-life balance across our network.

 - Opportunity for close collaboration with community faith leaders.

 Bethlehem Campus Labyrinth

-The completion of St. Luke’s Bethlehem’s labyrinth on Ostrum Street, across the street from the School of Nursing, is right on time for spring, World Labyrinth Day, and St. Luke’s celebrations!
+The St. Luke’s Bethlehem’s labyrinth on Ostrum Street, across the street from the School of Nursing.
 Designed by Tom Fiorini, Director of Landscape Services, and built by his team, it is beautifully and simply made with stone on a grass pathway.